 code-insiders

-Launch from the Graphical Interface
+Launch from the Applications Menu

 For a GUI-based approach, open the application menu on your Rocky Linux desktop.
 Search for “Visual Studio Code” or “VS Code” and click the icon to start the program.
+On GNOME, you can also press the Super key (Windows key) and type “code” to find the application quickly.

-Update and Remove Visual Studio Code on Rocky Linux
+Update Visual Studio Code on Rocky Linux

 Alternatively, you can update only Visual Studio Code without upgrading other system packages.
-This approach is useful when you need the latest VS Code features but want to defer broader system updates.
+This approach is useful when you need the latest VS Code features but want to defer broader system updates:

 sudo dnf upgrade code